 Despite the dangers of using a cell phone while operating a commercial vehicle, texting while driving truck accidents in Omaha still occur more frequently than they should.
-If you were in this type of collision, you should meet with an experienced attorney to discuss your legal options.
+If you were in this type of collision, you should meet with an experienced truck accident attorney to discuss your legal options.

 Cell Phone Laws for Commercial Truck Drivers

 Like all other motorists, truckers in Omaha are prohibited from using handheld mobile devices to read, write, or send a text message while driving.
 Truck operators are considered to be driving even if the vehicle is momentarily stopped in traffic or at a traffic signal.

 Truckers are permitted to use hands-free devices for voice communication unless they have to press more than one button to start or end the call.
 If you suspect that a trucker was texting or using a cell phone when he or she struck you, an Omaha lawyer can help you determine whether you have a valid claim.

 Texting and Liability in Truck Wreck Cases

 Texting while driving is a clear act of negligence, and any evidence proving the trucker that hit you was texting could strengthen your negligence claim.
 For example, if a truck operator was texting and ran a red light, resulting in a T-bone crash, he or she might claim the light was green.
 However, if the jury knows the operator was texting, they will be more likely to believe you when you state that you had the green light.